 5.2 Without prejudice to any other rights or remedies to which the parties may be entitled, either party may terminate this Agreement without liability to the other: (a) upon thirty (30) days written notice to the other party of a material breach if such breach remains uncured at the expiration of such period; or (b)immediately on written notice if the other party becomes the subject of a petition in bankruptcy or any other proceeding (whether voluntary or involuntary), relating to insolvency, administration, receivership, administrative receivership, liquidation or assignment for the benefit of creditors or takes or suffers any similar or analogous procedure, action or event in consequence of debt in any jurisdiction.

-5.3 On termination of this Agreement for any reason: (a) all licences granted under this agreement shall immediately terminate; (b) the Customer shall no longer use the Services, and shall return all Materials (and all copies of them) to the the Provider; (c) the accrued rights of the parties as at termination, or the continuation after termination of any provision expressly stated to survive or implicitly surviving termination, shall not be affected or prejudiced.
-In no event will termination relieve Customer of its obligation to pay any fees payable to Provider for the period prior to the effective date of termination.
+5.3 On termination of this Agreement for any reason: (a) all licences granted under this agreement shall immediately terminate; (b) the Client shall no longer use the Services, and shall return all Materials (and all copies of them) to the Provider; (c) the accrued rights of the parties as at termination, or the continuation after termination of any provision expressly stated to survive or implicitly surviving termination, shall not be affected or prejudiced.
+In no event will termination relieve Client of its obligation to pay any fees payable to Provider for the period prior to the effective date of termination.

 6. INTELLECTUAL PROPERTY